atelier dialoog

 (link) antique pattern library

 The daily schedule isn't working for me.
-I cannot switch between activities like this and be creative at the same time.
+I cannot switch between activities like this and be creative at the same time, and it is quite demotivating to spend each day feeling like I have only wasted time.
 My solution to this issue is that the schedule at the beginning of this page should not to be taken literally anymore, but as a sort of symbol of the amount of time I will be spending on those activities overall.

 Also, I will be continuing the automatic exercises, but my idea from now on is that this time can also be spent on any other type of writing activity.
 This is a choice I will make each day.